 There was discussion of using a phrase other than 'hiding out.'
 Carroll stated it had a bad connotation and had concerns about Friday, speculating perhaps the Building Department could be open from 8:00 until noon.
 Nairn stated it had to have structure.
 Carroll advised that they had just discussed for an hour about the value added and why it was needed because of time and hours involved in serving the residents.
 Carroll wanted to be sure the Village was serving the residents first and foremost.
 It was not for the convenience of the person holding the position.
+If

-If that person could not accommodate the schedule, then the Village would find someone else.
-Carroll wanted to be sure Council was driving the bus for the residents versus the employee driving the bus.
+Carroll wanted to be sure Council was driving the bus. •

 Porter adjourned the meeting at 9:05 a.m.

-Mark Porter, Chair of HR Committee
+Michael Carroll, Chair of Finance Committee Mark Porter, Chair of HR Committee

 Gerald Canton, Chair of Building Committee

+Prepared by Leslie Galicki